 Lenore joined Watsi on April 28th, 2013.
-Five years ago, Lenore joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lenore's most recent donation traveled 8,200 miles to support Maribeth, a caring mother from Philippines, to fund thyroidectomy surgery.
+Six years ago, Lenore joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lenore's most recent donation traveled 8,300 miles to support Hser, a 30-year-old midwife from Burma, to fund mass removal surgery.

 Maribeth is a caring mother from the Philippines.
 She's a full-time mom to her three children, while her husband works as a grinder.
 In May 2022, Maribeth began to experience troubling symptoms, including fatigue, trembling hands, and masses on her neck that were growing in size.
 These symptoms prevent her from being able to take care of her children and do her daily chores.
 Maribeth sought a medical checkup, where doctors told her to undergo a neck ultrasound and biopsy.
 Her results indicated that she is experiencing a multiple colloid adenomatous goiter.
 This condition occurs when tumor formation occurs, caused by an overgrowth of thyroid tissue cells.
 Maribeth needs surgery to prevent her symptoms from worsening.
 Fortunately, our medical partner, World Surgical Foundation Philippines (WSFP), is helping Maribeth receive treatment.
 On November 11th, she will undergo a thyroidectomy at WSFP's hospital.
 During this procedure, surgeons will remove all or part of her thyroid gland.
 The Philippine Health Insurance Corporation is supporting a portion of the cost of her treatment, and WSFP is raising $890 to cover the remaining cost of Maribeth's procedure and care.
 Maribeth says, "This free surgery is a big help for me because we don't have enough money to pay for my bills.
 To all the hospital staff who are helping me, to WATSI and World Surgical Foundation Philippines, thank you!
 May God bless you, and may you help more people in need."